Create a Device Layout

 To edit the existing layout settings for a device class or print layout, follow the steps below:

-1. Press the ‘Options’ button setting in the toolbar to open the ‘Dashboard Options’'Dashboard Options' dialog box.
+1. Press the ‘Options’ button Options in the toolbar to open the ‘Dashboard Options’'Dashboard Options' dialog box.

 2. Select the Layout tab.